Does Ceramic Coating Hide Scratches?

 Professional Consensus: Environmental factors are a significant cause of minor scratches and swirl marks.

 Resistance to Contaminants: Ceramic coatings provide a barrier against environmental contaminants like bird droppings, tree sap, and acid rain, all of which can etch or scratch the paint if not removed promptly.
+The vehicle's surface is shielded from these harmful elements, helping maintain its appearance and integrity.

 UV Protection: The coating also protects against UV rays, preventing the paint from oxidizing and becoming brittle, which can make it more susceptible to scratching.